Nurse Practitioner DNP Programs

 - develop advanced competencies for increasingly complex nurse practitioner roles

 - enhance knowledge that improves individual and population health outcomes

-- assume a leadership role to strengthen healthcare practice, programs, and policies
+- assume a leadership role within care systems to strengthen healthcare practice, programs, and policies